harsman/dyalog-mode/README.md

 as well.

 * `cl-lib` is installed by default in Emacs 24.3 and newer.
-It provides various Common Lisp forms, but unlike the older `cl` library, it doen't pollute the global namespace.
-If you have an older Emacs version, without `cl-lib`, you can install it from the [GNU ELPA](http://elpa.gnu.org/) repository by using `package.el`, or you can get it manually [here](http://elpa.gnu.org/packages/cl-lib.html).
+It provides various Common Lisp forms, but unlike the older `cl` library, it doesn't pollute the global namespace.
+If you have an older Emacs version, without `cl-lib`, you can install it from the [GNU ELPA](http://elpa.gnu.org/) repository by using `package.el` (by doing `M-x package-install RET cl-lib RET`), or you can get it manually [here](http://elpa.gnu.org/packages/cl-lib.html).

 Getting started